jaipack17/write-ups/Separating Axis Theorem Collisions/README.md

 # Conclusion

-I hope you learnt something new, if you ever have any queries, suggestions or feedback, do not hesitate to share them either in my PMs or the replies and I'll get to you as soon as possible.

-I would also like to list other resources that would help you understand more about collisions.
+I would like to list other resources that would help you understand more about collisions.
 Be sure to check these out someday!

 * [2D Collision Detection - Nilson Souto](https://www.toptal.com/game/video-game-physics-part-ii-collision-detection-for-solid-objects)
 * [Verlet Integration along with Separating Axis Theorem - Myopic Rhino](https://www.gamedev.net/articles/programming/math-and-physics/a-verlet-based-approach-for-2d-game-physics-r2714/)